Answer:

 Assuming that both masses are equal each other, we find that the momenta are proportional to the speeds, so we find that the relationship from the final kinetic energy and the initial one can be expressed as follows:[tex]\frac{K_{f}}{K_{o} } = \frac{v_{f1}^{2} + v_{f2} ^{2}}{v_{o1}^{2} + v_{o2} ^{2} } = \frac{12.5}{20} = 0.63 (13)[/tex]

-So, the final kinetic energy has lost a 37% of the initial one.PLEASE HELP
+So, the final kinetic energy has lost a 37% of the initial one.What is the acceleration of a 4,000 kg car pushed with a

 Section 1 - Question 6